Chili and cumin are mixed together to add a hint of flavour to the Salmon Tacos before cooked. Easy to make and ready to eat in less than 30 minutes!

 A History of Seafood

-In Port Edward we used to catch crab off the docks, which I’ve learned over the years no longer exist beyond the poles that held the docks.
+In Port Edward just outside of Prince Rupert, we used to catch crab off the docks, which I’ve learned over the years no longer exist beyond the poles that held the docks.
 The large sized dungeness crab we would catch would get cooked up that evening and consumed.
+In PR we’d pick up spot prawns.

 Of course there was always river and lake fishing for a variety of salmon depending on what season it was.
 While he didn’t bring much to my life as a father, he did bring an appreciation for seafood and fresh fish into my life.